 Versatile recipes are a boon.
 These little pasties are ideal for the lunchbox and for a main course served with salad.
 It's a good idea to freeze a few.
 They can quickly be thawed and reheated.

 For Puff Pastry Pasties, in place of yeast dough, use 2 sheets ready-rolled puff pastry, thawed (about 300 g/101/2 oz).
 For the filling, chop 3 onions finely.
 Finely chop 30 g (1 oz) chives and dice 250 g (9 oz) pork.
 Sear pork in 2 tbsp hot oil.
 Stir in the onion, chives, 2 tbsp butter, 2 tbsp plain (all-purpose) flour and 150 ml (1/2 cup/5 fl oz) cream and season with salt and pepper; bring briefly to the boil.
 Place the pastry sheets on top of one another and roll out.
 Cut into rounds, fill and continue as for the main recipe.

+bit fiddlier than what I would usually cook but got a thumbs up from the hubby.
+I might tweak the filling next time just not sure with what.
 You could probably do half the filling amount, I ended up with 27 pasties using a Tbsp in each and still had filling left over - 21 Feb 2011

 Took shortcuts.
 I chucked the pastry ingredients in the breadmaker on Pizza Dough setting - worked well.
 I also used 1 Tbsp of filling per pastie instead of 1 tsp - 21 Feb 2011